nhsconnect/nhslogin/src/interface-spec-doc-5.md

 If the user’s current sign-on session (if any), does not meet the requested Vectors of Trust (`vtr`) in the incoming request, then the user will be required to sign-in, in order to meet the requested vectors.

-Also note that Single sign-on behaviour, or to refuse SSO-behaviour, can be controlled using the `prompt` parameter on the initial authorisation request – see [section 3.4.1 - INSERT NAME](https://nhsconnect.github.io/nhslogin/interface-spec-doc-3).
+Also note that Single sign-on behaviour, or to refuse SSO-behaviour, can be controlled using the `prompt` parameter on the initial authorisation request – see [3.4.1 Authentication request](https://nhsconnect.github.io/nhslogin/interface-spec-doc-3).